 More often than not, the majority of market research is secondary.
 The reason is that it’s more easily accessible and often doesn’t cost anything, except time.
 With primary research, you’ll either be conducting surveys or holding focus groups to gather insights on products and services.
 Often the people taking part in your primary research will need to be compensated for their time.

 With that being said, while secondary research may seem like the sure way to go for most businesses, it’s really a good idea to try to include at least some primary sources in your research as well.
 This way you ensure that you’re getting a fuller picture on the information you need.

-So to get you up an running, here are 4 steps to follow when conducting market research.
+So, to get you up and running, here are 4 steps to follow when conducting market research.

 How to Conduct Market Research in 4 Steps

 By following a set of procedures in your market research, you’ll gather the information you need on your audience and competition in a more timely-efficient manner.
 From determining your target audience, to compiling and summarizing data, here are the steps we recommend.

 Time needed: 7 days